Laknath1996/oldweb/_pages/04_awards.md

 * **Dean's Honors List** in all the 8 semesters.

+* **Prof. Pathuwathawithana Memorial Prize** for attaining the highest GPA at the Faculty of Engineering, University of Moratuwa, Sri Lanka.

 ### National Awards and Honors

 * **Merit award at the SLAAS Awards.** This award is presented by the Sri Lanka Association for the Advancement of Science for the best undergradutes projects submitted to a Sri Lankan university.
 (2020)\\